Video recorder scheduling code

 VCR Plus+, G-Code, VideoPlus+ and ShowView are different names for the same scheduling system for programming VCRs and digital video recorders.
 These names are all registered trademarks of Macrovision, whose corporate predecessor, Gemstar, developed these algorithms for use in integrated endecs.

+This system was actively used for two decades, introduced in the late 1980s, and the last publication of а PlusCode was in 2010.

 History

 Before the advent of on-screen displays, the only interface available for programming a home video recorder was a small VFD, LED or LCD panel and a small number of buttons.
-Correctly setting up a recording for a specific program was therefore a somewhat complex operation for many people.
-G-Code, VideoPlus+ and ShowView were introduced in the late 1980s to remove this difficulty.
+Correctly setting up a recording for a specific programme was therefore a somewhat complex operation for many people.
+G-Code, VideoPlus+ and ShowView were intended to help remove this difficulty.